The Advantages of ELDs for Short Haul Exemption Drivers: 4 Key Reasons to Make the Switch

 Keep Track of Drivers and Assets

-Not only is the real-time GPS beneficial to the fleet owner and admins, GPS, and mapping capabilities are extremely important to the drivers.
+Real-time GPS is not only beneficial to the fleet owner and admins.
+FMCSA ELD exemptions shouldn’t overshadow how GPS and mapping capabilities are extremely important to the drivers.
 Short-haul carriers may be exempt from ELD but still need to know where they are going!
 An ELD with GPS, mapping, and commercial truck routing allows truck drivers to operate all within one “swiss army knife” mobile app.

 While you may qualify for the short-haul exemption, there are numerous benefits to running an ELD and Fleet Management system.
 The data gathered from ELDs provides tremendous opportunities for building a more profitable trucking business.

 In fact, those fleets that have the benefit of using a fleet management system have a major advantage over those that don’t.
 This gap is widening every day.
 If you are questioning whether or not ELD and Fleet Management is right for you and your fleet, please contact our team today.

 What’s the Difference Between Sleeper Berth vs. Off Duty Time

 What's the Difference Between Sleeper Berth vs. Off Duty Time Hours of Service (HOS) rules are in...

 How to Thrive in a Freight Recession And Make More Money Trucking As many Americans saw during...